irfanshadikrishad/anilist/README.md

 - **Options**:
   - `-a, --anime`: Delete your specific anime collection that you want.
   - `-m, --manga`: Delete your specific manga collection that you want.
+  - `-ac, --activity`: Delete all or any type of activities you want.
 - **Description**: Delete the entire anime or manga collection from the logged-in user's profile.

 #### `anime`